how to set SMART goals with examples

 relevant smart goals

-Relevance refers to goals that make sense.
+Relevance is an important step in how to set SMART Goals, because it refers to whether the goal you set makes sense.
 They might be personal goals that align with where you want to go personally, or business goals that make sense in the broader business.

 Relevant